 ALVIN AND THE CHIPMUNKS: THE SQUEAKQUEL

 For the sequel, the producers have found a replacement director in Betty Thomas.
 One supposes if you want to find a director perfectly suited to the sensibilities of an Alvin and the Chipmunks film then Betty Thomas should be at the top of your list.
-A former actress, best known as a regular on tvs Hill Street Blues (1981-7), Thomas made her feature debut with The Brady Bunch Movie (1995) and then went onto the remake of Dr Dolittle (1998), which became the model for this type of live-action talking animals film in subjecting the original to lame fart and poop gags.
+A former actress, best known as a regular on tvs Hill Street Blues (1981-7), Thomas made her feature debut with The Brady Bunch Movie (1995) and then went onto the remake of Dr Dolittle (1998), which became the model for this type of live-action talking animals film in taking a classic series of stories and subjecting them to infantile fart and poop gags.
 Everywhere else, Betty Thomass directorial record has been based on aiming for the lowest common denominator Private Parts (1997) about the life story of Howard Stern; 28 Days (2000), which turned the AA process into a Sandra Bullock romcom; the staggeringly unfunny remake of the tv series I Spy (2002); and the high school comedy John Tucker Must Die (2006).
 Thomas seems the perfect anti-intellectual filmmaker she is someone whose work makes an automatic beeline for the witless and vulgar.

 (Winner in this sites Worst Films of 2009 list).